Sanford Health leadership drives us to improve, to heal, and to cure. Three main teams make up our leadership:

 Hanson currently serves on the boards of South Dakota Association of Healthcare Organizations, the State of South Dakota Chamber of Commerce, Sioux Falls Chamber of Commerce, University of South Dakota Sanford School of Medicine, University of South Dakota Discovery District, Forward Sioux Falls Economic Development and the Sioux Falls Downtown Rotary Club.
 He is also a member of special task forces associated with local economic development and Augustana University.

 Hanson and his wife, Paige, have four children and two grandchildren.

-Michael LeBeau, MD, serves as president of Sanford Health’s Bismarck region where he oversees health services and is responsible for the successful planning and implementation of operational and strategic goals.
+Michael LeBeau, MD, serves as president and CEO of Sanford Health’s Bismarck region, where he oversees health services and is responsible for the successful planning and implementation of operational and strategic goals.

 LeBeau has been with Sanford Health for more than 10 years and started with the organization as a nephrologist.
 Prior to his current role, he served on the Sanford Health Board of Trustees and as vice president of clinics.